jdpahl122/player-manager/README.md

 # README

-Player Manager is an applicatin to allow for the management and planning of players for a fantasy football league.
+Player Manager allows for the management and planning of players for a fantasy football league.

 The overall idea behind this app is demonstrated in the following diagram: